nipy/nipype/doc/users/joinnode_and_itersource.rst

 ===========

 The :class:`nipype.pipeline.engine.Node` *iterables* parameter can be be a single field or a list of fields.
-If it is a list, execution is performed over all permutations of the list items.
+If it is a list, then execution is performed over all permutations of the list items.
 For example:

 ::